-You will need to apply to the review board for your respective service branch for corrections or changes.
+If the record in question is archival (discharged, retired, or died in service 62 years ago or earlier) you will need to apply to the review board for your respective service branch for corrections or changes.
 Instructions on what to submit for each are listed below.

 The following information is from the Department of Veteran's Affairs Guide to Federal Benefits for Veterans and Dependents and is provided as a courtesy.
 We encourage you to check directly with the VA for updates or changes:

 Submit DD Form 149, Application for Correction of Military Records to the relevant service branch.
 (You can either view and download the form, or right-click the form and select "Save link as" or otherwise save the file and then open it.)

 - Discharge Status

 Submit DD Form 293, Application for the Review of Discharge or Dismissal from the Armed Forces of the United Statesto the relevant service branch.

 The secretary of a military department, acting through a board for correction of military records, has authority to change any military record when necessary to correct an error or remove an injustice.
 A correction board may consider applications for correction of a military record, including a review of a discharge issued by courts martial.